 - Strike up some school spirit.
 While it might be tempting to blow off events such as floor meetings or Dawg Daze, you’ll be missing a prime opportunity to meet other new students if you skip out.
 Make it a point to show up and introduce yourself to at least 3 other people at each of these university events.

 - Find a way to make the campus “smaller”.
 There’s no doubt that this is a big place, but students who feel most at home on the campus are typically those who have found smaller communities with which to identify.
-This might happen through your FIG or TRIG, through participation on an intramural sports team, or through your involvement in a local faith community.
+This might happen through your FIG, through participation on an intramural sports team, or through your involvement in a local faith community.
 Other people carve out their niche through a part-time job or volunteer opportunity.
 The UW can feel much smaller when you have a community of people with whom you feel at home.